urbandrone/futils/readme_jsdoc.md

 }
 ```

 As it turns out, that's exactly what the `Fn` monoid from futils is designed to do.
-You will find it under the **monoid** namespace.
+You will find it in the **monoid** namespace.
 This means, we can get rid of `Operation` and just use `Fn`.
 ```javascript
 const { adt: {Type},
         monoid: {Fn} } = require('futils');